gpshead/pwm_lightness/README.md

 led_matrix.image(image)  # Send pixels to our LED display.
 ```

-This code also works on CircuitPython or MicroPython microcontrollers so long
+This code does work on CircuitPython or MicroPython microcontrollers so long
 as your build has floating point enabled.
-Though for those environments
+In microcontroller environments
 recomputing a table on device is often overkill.
 Precompute the table(s) you
 need offline and store them as data to save precious RAM, no on device floating
 point required.